 - Pre-existing health conditions, such as high blood pressure, diabetes, or HIV

-Health problems can also develop during a pregnancy that can make it high-risk, such as:
+Health problems can also develop during a pregnancy that can make it high risk, including

-- Preeclampsia is a syndrome that includes high blood pressure, urinary protein, and changes in blood levels of liver enzymes during pregnancy that can affect the mother’s kidneys, liver, and brain.
+- Preeclampsia: a syndrome that includes high blood pressure, urinary protein and changes in blood levels of liver enzymes during pregnancy that can affect your kidneys, liver and brain.
 With treatment, many women will have healthy babies.
 If left untreated, the condition can be fatal for the mother and/or the baby and can lead to long-term health problems.
 Eclampsia is a more severe form of preeclampsia that can cause seizures and coma in the mother.

-- Gestational diabetes is a type of diabetes that only pregnant women get.
+- Gestational diabetes: a type of diabetes that only pregnant women get.
 If you get diabetes when you are pregnant, but never had it before, then you have gestational diabetes.
 You can have a healthy pregnancy and a healthy baby by following the treatment plan established for you.

-- Preterm Labor is labor that begins before 37 weeks of pregnancy.
+- Preterm labor: labor that begins before 37 weeks of pregnancy.
 Because the baby is not fully grown at this time, it may not be able to survive outside the womb.
 Your doctor will often take steps to try to stop labor if it occurs before 37 weeks.

-- Other medical conditions like high blood pressure, diabetes, or heart, breathing, or kidney problems can become more serious during a woman’s pregnancy.
-Regular prenatal care can help ensure a healthier pregnancy for a woman and her baby.
+- Other medical conditions like high blood pressure, Type I or Type II diabetes, heart, breathing or kidney problems can become more serious during a woman’s pregnancy.
+Regular prenatal care can help ensure a healthier pregnancy for a woman and her baby

 If you have concerns about your pregnancy, please share them with your doctor, who may refer you for an appointment at the Perinatal Center.
 Questions?
 Please call 304.526.2124.